 The New Jersey Shore is a great place to go for a day trip.
 While most of the beaches charge a fee, Wildwood, North Wildwood and Atlantic City are FREE!

 The Princeton University Zoo is located on the campus of Princeton University.
 They have a large collection that dates back 128 years.
+Admission is free.

 The Aviation Hall of Fame is a small museum that is jam packed with all types of air and space artifacts, including model airplanes.

-The Children’s Museum in Egg Harbor Township is a small museum geared towards children ages 2-10 years of age.
+Children’s Museum Currently Closed Due to Construction The Children’s Museum in Egg Harbor Township is a small museum geared towards children ages 2-10 years of age.
 They offer 14 hands-on and interactive exhibits including an automobile assembly line, fire station and construction site.

 The Morris Museum is one of New Jersey’s oldest and museums.
 It is the third largest museum in New Jersey.
 It also houses the Bickford Theater, which offers a range of performances for people of all ages.

 Admission: $7.95 for adults and children 12 months and over $6.95 for Seniors.
 All programs are free with admission unless otherwise noted.
 Family memberships are available.
-Free Admission for your child on his or her birthday!
-See their site for more details.

 The Newark Museum is the largest museum in New Jersey.
 It houses 80 art and science galleries, a planetarium and a mini-zoo.
 It boasts the largest holding of Tibetan art in the western hemisphere.